ListnPlay/charts/druid/README.md

 ### Druid configuration

-The intention of this chart is to make druid easy install, yet keep the option to apply more advanced configuration where needed.
+The intention of this chart is to make druid easy to install, yet keep the option to apply more advanced configuration where needed.

 for example, the druid extension list can be stated as follow: